tlh24/l1-attention/README.md

 You may need to install Pytorch from source within a Conda environment to get this working on your hardware; I did (RTX 4090; shader model 8.9; tested against Pytorch 2.1.0a0+gitde7b6e5).
 Please refer to the pytorch [documentation](https://github.com/pytorch/pytorch#from-source).

-(As of June 2023, Conda ships linked against an old version of gcc -- much prefer virtual environments, but couldn't get them to work.)
+(As of June 2023, Conda ships linked against an old version of gcc -- though much prefer virtual environments, but couldn't get them to work.)

+(Likewise, the CUDA version shipping in Debian testing as of January 2024 (12.0) has a bug when compiled with gcc / g++ 12+ -- and g++11 is no longer in the distro tree.
+I've gotten around this by installing Cuda 12.3 from the .run file)

 Then, navigate to the `cpp/` and `cuda/` directories and run `python setup.py install` there.
 This will install the l1attn modules into your Conda environment.